-The Olympus PEN-F with its retro styling was released by Fuji in the 2nd quarter of 2016.
+The Olympus PEN-F with its retro styling was released by Olympus in the 2nd quarter of 2016.
 The new PEN-F design pays homage to the original Pen-F, which first made an appearance in 1963.
 The camera’s form quickly made it an object of desire and its now retro styling still inspires enthusiasm over half a century later.
-Though the original camera may now be a dated collectors item the newest incarnation of this model comes with all the latest technology from Olympus.
+Though the original camera may now be a dated collector's item the newest incarnation of this model comes with all the latest technology from Olympus.

-The original Pen F from the 60s was a half frame camera meaning the exposures would use half of a 35mm frame and effectively double the number of photos you can take on a roll.
+The original Pen F from the 60s was a half-frame camera meaning the exposures would use half of a 35mm frame and effectively double the number of photos you can take on a roll.
 A 24 exposure roll would yield 48 exposures, a 36 would allow 72 and so on.
 The Pen F has long been a compact camera system for spontaneous and candid shooting.
-Half a century ago this camera would have been be left at home while doing client work or capturing detail but 50 years later Olympus has compromised on very little.
+Half a century ago this camera would have been left at home while doing client work or capturing detail but 50 years later Olympus has compromised on very little.
 The PEN F continues a legacy of compact spontaneous performance and is perfect for street photography, blogging and photojournalism.

 The Highest Resolution of any Mirco Four Thirds from Olympus.

 The Olympus PEN F comes equipped with a 20.3 megapixel live MOS, giving it the highest resolution of any Micro Four Thirds from Olympus.
-The live MOS image sensor lacks a low pass filter and provides a reported 25% improvement in resolution while maintaining low-noise and dynamic-range performance.
-The compact camera boasts an impressive EVF with a resolution of 2.36 million dots and vari-angle touchscreen.
+The Live MOS image sensor lacks a low pass filter and provides a reported 25% improvement in resolution while maintaining low-noise and dynamic-range performance.
+The compact camera boasts an impressive EVF with a resolution of 2.36 million dots and a vari-angle touchscreen.
 It also includes the same advanced camera tech found in the well-regarded E-M5 Mark II with 5-axis image stabilization.
 The PEN F also has WiFi connectivity, 10 frames per second continuous shooting and full manual controls.

 Serious pedigree... fun new features.